Sherwin32/tunely-angular/docs/sprint4.md

 6. In `AlbumsShowController.js`, we need to `GET` the data for one album.
 To do that, we need to grab the `_id` of that data object that we're interested in from the URL.

 Angular provides us with a component called `$routeParams` that allows us access the URL path's parameters.
 To use `$routeParams`, we  `$inject` it in the controller.
-After it's injected, the parameters from the URL are aailable inside the `$routeParams`  object.
+After it's injected, the parameters from the URL are available inside the `$routeParams`  object.

   ```js
   AlbumsShowController.$inject = ['$http', '$routeParams'];